An Informational-Entropic Approach to Exoplanet Characterization: Results 2: Differentiating Between Exoplanet Types with the Information Metric

-In the previous section, we investigated the effects of changing a single physical parameter at a time to test the reliability of $\djs$ as a discriminator of types of exoplanets under different conditions.
-Of course, the universe does not allow one physical parameter to be changed in isolation.
-Rather, the physical parameters controlling an exoplanet spectrum are often interdependent.
-Moving thus toward more concrete situations, in this Section we simulate a collection of observed super-Earths and hot Jupiters to show that $\djs$ can indeed differentiate between the planet classes.
-We compare the two classes of planets to simulated Earth and Jupiter spectra, as well as to the spectrum of a Jupiter clone with the equilibrium temperature increased to 1200K.
-Our results show that $\djs$ can identify which of the simulated worlds is closest to Jupiter or to Earth.
+In the previous section, we investigated the effects of changing a single physical parameter at a time as a first illustration of using $\djs$ as a discriminator of specific exoplanet properties when compared to a chosen baseline planet.
+Of~course, in~reality, the physical parameters that determine an exoplanet spectrum are often interdependent.
+Moving thus toward more concrete situations, in~this section, we simulate the spectra of several observed rocky planets and gas giants to show that $\djs$ can indeed differentiate between planetary classes.
+We compare the two classes of planets to simulated Earth and Jupiter spectra, as~well as to the spectrum of a Jupiter clone with the equilibrium temperature increased to 1200 K. Our results show that $\djs$ can identify which of the simulated worlds is closest to Jupiter or to~Earth.

-In Fig. \ref{fig:hotJups}, we find that the $\djs$ distribution comparing the six hot Jupiters to the two Jupiter-like planets do not overlap with the $\djs$ distribution comparing them to Earth.
+In Figure~\ref{fig:hotJups}, we find that the $\djs$ distribution comparing the six gas giants to the two Jupiter-like planets do not overlap with the $\djs$ distribution comparing them to Earth.
 This illustrates that $\djs$ is able to distinguish between Jupiter-like and Earth-like planets.
-There is, however, an overlap between the two distributions comparing the hot Jupiters to Jupiter and to 1200K Jupiter.
+There is, however, an~overlap between the two distributions comparing the gas giants to Jupiter and to a 1200 K Jupiter.
 This is due to the similarity of the comparison planets.
-Still, the mean (bulge in the gray violin plots) of the 1200K Jupiter $\djs$ distribution is the lower of the two distributions, indicating that $\djs$ is able to identify the temperature similarity of the hot Jupiters and the hotter, 1200K Jupiter clone.
-We also show the results of specific comparisons for the six hot Jupiters, each labeled by a different colored shape.
-For example, planet WASP-39b (identified by a green square) is clearly a hot Jupiter, most similar to the simulated Jupiter at 1200K.
+Still, the~mean (bulge in the gray violin plots) of the 1200 K Jupiter $\djs$ distribution is the lower of the two distributions, indicating that $\djs$ is able to identify the temperature similarity of the hot Jupiters and the hotter, 1200 K Jupiter clone.
+We also show the results of specific comparisons for the six gas giants, each labeled by a different colored shape.
+For~example, planet WASP-39b (identified by a green square) is clearly a hot Jupiter, most similar to the simulated Jupiter at~1200 K.